mh-godot/godot-next/README.md

     1. the new directory with an UpperCamelCase name.
     2. the script file with an UpperCamelCase name (with contributor credits).
     3. the .png file with a icon\_prefixed\_snake\_case name.
-    4. the modified godot-next-plugin.gd file to add and remove your node from the editor.
+    4. the modified `godot_next_plugin.gd` file to add and remove your node from the editor.
     5. the modified README.md file to add your node to the description of the repository's content.

 10. Submit a pull request to the original repository